-Painted dining chairs with fabric seats are the at the top of my favorite makeovers list.
-You can paint wood chairs, metal chairs and plastic chairs.
-The difference in the before and after is so dramatic.
-I can't say that about a sideboard, a chest of drawers, or a desk makeover.
-Maybe because those don't involve fabric.
-Anytime you add texture to the mix it's a good thing.
+Painted dining chairs with fabric seats are at the top of my favorite makeovers list.
+You can paint wood chairs, metal chairs, and plastic chairs.
+The difference between the before and after is so dramatic.
+I can't say that about a sideboard, a chest of drawers, or a desk makeover, maybe because those don't involve fabric.
+Anytime you add texture to the mix, it's a good thing.
 Tell me your favorite chair makeover......

 This first chair makeover is one of my favorites.
 Probably because I love the fabric so much.
 The paint is 0fff-white Beyond Paint.
-I didn't have a complete set of the chairs, just 3 but they sold right away. (click any of the project names in orange to see the complete makeover)
+I didn't have a complete set of chairs, just 3, but they sold right away.

-The green chair above is the very first project I posted on my blog back in 2011.
+The green chair above is the first project I posted on my blog in 2011.
 The fabric was either a curtain or tablecloth.
-I can't remember which and the green paint was a favorite color and I don't have the color name or color chip anymore.
+I can't remember which, and the green paint was a favorite color, and I don't have the color name or color chip anymore.

 Again, one of my favorite makeovers.
-When you paint wood chairs they immediately look clean and fresh no matter the color.
-But, black paint is a classic and a favorite of mine.
+When you paint wood chairs, they look clean and fresh, no matter the color.
+But black paint is a classic and a favorite of mine.
 The buffalo check plaid prints I used just add more drama.

 This gray color is so soft.
 It could be used in just about any color scheme.
 And there are those awesome drop cloth covered seats again.
 Drop cloths work well with any color!
 One thing to note.....always wash the drop cloths once or twice before using them in a project.
 Gets out the smell and softens them up.

 Spray Paint A Chair Blue